-Lycoming College is approved by the Pennsylvania State Approving Agency under the provisions of Title 38, United States Code, Section 3672 and 3675 for VA educational benefits to train veterans and other eligible persons for approved programs and courses required for those programs.
+Lycoming College is approved by the Pennsylvania State Approving Agency for VA educational benefits to train veterans and other eligible persons for approved programs and courses required for those programs.
 We are a proud Yellow Ribbon partner.

 Lycoming welcomes all veterans, their eligible dependents, members of the National Guard and Reserves, and active duty personnel.
 We thank you for your service and are pleased that you are considering Lycoming College to further your career.